francesco-strazzullo/a-frame-examples/README.md

-# webvr-examples
+# a-frame-examples
-Examples with WebVR
+Examples with Mozilla [A-Frame](https://aframe.io/) WebVR Framework

+For more info about A-Frame you can read my post on [Medium](https://medium.com/@TheStrazz86/webvr-with-mozilla-a-frame-856bb8cc6612)

 ## Setup